jiayuehua/blog/_posts/2020-09-12-classic-stl-at-cppcon-2020.md

 try it out: You can "attend" from home, for a
 [vastly reduced conference ticket price](https://cppcon.org/registration/) of only $300 for the whole five-day conference.
-(My understanding is that the $50 student-price tickets have sold out.)
+(I have been informed that $50 student-price tickets, also, are still available as of this writing.)

 The conference program officially starts on Sunday, September 13th — that's tomorrow! — with an "Open House" and welcome reception hosted in Remo's virtual conference center.
 You can